 But it leaves Beijing for your next trip.

-Good luck almost 6 years ago
+Good luck about 6 years ago

 Thank you for your answers.